claygod/Bxog/README.md

 # Named parameters

 Arguments in the rules designated route colon.
 Example route: */abc/:param* , where *abc* is a static section and *:param* - the dynamic section(argument).
-The parameters are transmitted via headers
+The parameters are transmitted via `context`

 # Static files